AlexaKelley/AlexaKelley/index.md

 author_profile: true
 ---

-Welcome!
-I am still developing this page, but I expect to be updating up to a few times a month.
-Check out my [about me](/about/) section if you want to know more about who I am.
+This site is my professional blog where I will be sharing my thoughts on security, diversity, and tech.
+You can read more about my intentions for this blog [here](/introductions/time-to-work/).

-The majority of this site is in the [blog](/blog/) section where I'll be sharing my thoughts on security, diversity, and tech.
+If you would like to know more about myself and my professional philosophy check out my [about me](/about/).